-Here are six of the key nutritional compounds found in bone broth that help provide all these wonderful bone broth benefits — all for little bone broth calories.
+Here are six of the key nutrients in bone broth that help provide all these wonderful bone broth benefits — all for little bone broth calories.

 1. Glycosaminoglycans (GAGs)

 Glycosaminoglycans have the primary role of maintaining and supporting collagen and elastin that take up the spaces between bones and various fibers.
 Research highlights that GAGs are supportive for digestive health since they help restore the intestinal lining.
 This is why a deficiency in these nutrients is linked to digestive challenges.